ImageVisioner/PrefusionSar/README.md

 **Note:**

-We propose a multi-stage SAR and optical image fusion method and experimentally demonstrate the robustness of our method.
+We propose a   SAR and optical image fusion method and experimentally demonstrate the robustness of our method.

 The manuscript has been submitted to *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*.